Pandemic cinema: How Berlinale films reflect COVID | DW | 03.03.2021

 For the story, Duplass was inspired by the Spanish lessons he had started taking a month into the pandemic.
 "Me and my teacher both hated small talk, so it quickly developed into something interesting," Duplass said during a Zoom press conference that felt a lot like the film itself.

-"There's a weird non-intimacy / intimacy about the way we have been communicating since March last year, and the film is about how to break the falseness of that," said Morales.
+"There's a weird nonintimacy/intimacy about the way we have been communicating since March last year, and the film is about how to break the falseness of that," Morales said.
 In these difficult times, she added, "even when you don't realize it, a connection with another person can serve as a healing balm."

 The actors pull it off with their humor and genuine warmth.
 As Duplass put it, "ultimately, the movie is a big hug."
 And you'll suddenly want another Zoom meeting with them.